cho-jang-hyun/semantic_inference/README.md

 The following files have been modified:

 - trt_utilities.cpp: Updated for compatibility with the current TensorRT version.
+If using TensorRT 10, you can skip
 - image_utilities.cpp: Fixed an issue where an if statement was incorrectly skipped.
 - semantic_inference.launch: Configured to use an ONNX file compatible with cv::resize().